-A significant majority of today's Internet users rely on Facebook and Twitter for their online social interactions.
-In June of 2011, Google launched a new Online Social Network (OSN), called Google+ (or G+ for short) in order to claim a fraction of social media market and its associated profit.
-G+ offers a combination of Facebook- and Twitter-like services in order to attract users from both rivals.
-There has been several official reports about the rapid growth of G+ user population (540M active users in Oct 2013) [11] while some observers and users dismissed these claims and called G+ a "ghost town" [1].
-This raises the following important question: "Can a new OSN such as G+ attract a significant number of engaged users and become a relevant player in the social media market?".
-A major Internet company such as Google with many popular services, is perfectly positioned to implicitly or explicitly require (or motivate) its current users to join its OSN.
+population (540 M active users in October 2013) [11], while some observers and users dismissed these claims and called G+ a "ghost town" [1].
+This raises the following important question: "Can a new OSN such as G+ attract a significant number of engaged users and become a relevant player in the social media market?"
+A major Internet company such as Google with many popular services is perfectly positioned to implicitly or explicitly require (or motivate) its current users to join its OSN.
 Then, it is interesting to assess to what extent and how Google might have leveraged its position to make users join G+.
 Nevertheless, any growth in the number of users in an OSN is really meaningful only if the new users adequately connect to the rest of the network (i.e., become connected) and become active by using some of the offered services by the OSN on a regular basis.
 We also note that today's Internet users are much more savvy about using OSN services and connecting to other users than users a decade ago when Facebook and Twitter became popular.
-This raises another related question: "how does the connectivity and activity of G+ users evolve over time as users have become significantly more experienced about using OSNs?" and "whether these evolution patterns exhibit different characteristics compared to earlier major OSNs?".
+This raises another related question: "How does the connectivity and activity of $G^+$ users evolve over time as users have become significantly more experienced about using OSNs?" and "Do these evolution patterns exhibit different characteristics compared to earlier major OSNs?"
 These evolution patterns could also offer an insight on whether users willingly join G+ or are added to the system by Google.

 In this paper, we present a comprehensive measurement-based characterization of connectivity and activity among G+ users and their evolution during the first two years after its release in order to shed an insightful light on all the above questions.
 We start by providing a brief overview of G+ in Section II.
-One of our contributions is our measurement methodology to efficiently capture complete snapshots of G+'s largest connected component (LCC), several large sets of randomly selected users, and all the publicly-visible activities (i.e., user posts) of LCC users with their associated reactions from other users.
+One of our contributions is our measurement methodology to efficiently capture complete snapshots of G+'s largest connected component (LCC), several large sets of randomly selected users, and all the publicly visible activities (i.e., user posts) of LCC users with their associated reactions from other users.
 To our knowledge, this is one of the largest and more diverse collection of datasets used to characterize an OSN.
 We describe our datasets in Section III along with our measurement methodology and validation techniques.